romellfudi/VoIpUSSD/README.md

 ### EXTRA: Use Voip line

-In this secction leave the lines to call to Telcom (ussd hadh number) for connected it:
+In this section leave the lines to call to Telcom (ussd number) for connected it:

 ```java
 ussdPhoneNumber = ussdPhoneNumber.replace("#", uri);